 The C&SLR was integrated with Charing Cross, Euston & Hampstead Railway (CCE&HR) in the early 1920s.
 The CCE&HR, also known as the Hampstead Tube, running from Charing Cross via Euston and Camden Town to Golders Green and Highgate was opened in 1907.
 The integration involved the construction of a number of tunnels between the two lines.

-The Northern Line upgrade includes introduction of new signalling system and renewal of the track.
+The upgrade includes the introduction of a new signalling system and track renewal.
 The existing 50-year old fixed block signalling system is being replaced with the modern communications-based train control (CBTC) signalling system by which train movements on the line can be controlled automatically with real-time train running information on stations and trains.

-Thales is providing its SelTrac CBTC system for the Northern Line upgrade.
-The new signalling system for the 8km section of the Northern Line between Highgate and High Barnet was successfully installed by July 2013.
-The signalling upgrade for the entire line is expected to be completed in 2014.
-A similar signalling upgrade was completed for London Underground's Jubilee Line in 2011.
+Thales is providing its SelTrac CBTC system for the line upgrade.
+The new signalling system for the 8km section of the line between Highgate and High Barnet was successfully installed by July 2013.
+The signalling upgrade for the entire line was completed in 2014.
+A similar signalling upgrade was completed for London Underground’s Jubilee Line in 2011.

-Northern Line's passenger capacity is expected to be increased by 20% when the entire line switches to the new signalling system.
-The extended line can carry 11,000 more passengers an hour.
-The journey times on the line are also expected to be reduced by 18%.
+The line’s passenger capacity was increased by 20% when the entire line switched to the new signalling system.
+The extended line carries 11,000 more passengers an hour.
+The journey times on the line were also reduced by 18%.

 The line is operated with a fleet of 106 new 1995 Stock type trains that entered service between 1997 and 2000 replacing the old 1959 Stock and 1972 Stock trains.
 The 1995 Stock trains were manufactured by Alstom and offer a maximum speed of 100km/h.